benhaube/network-portfolio/README.md

 ## Custom Icons for Panzoom Plugin

-I have replaced the button icons used by the [Panzooom](https://github.com/PLAYG0N/mkdocs-panzoom) plugin with Lucide icons to match the rest of the site.
+I have replaced the button icons used by the [Panzooom](https://github.com/PLAYG0N/mkdocs-panzoom) plugin with [Lucide](https://lucide.dev/) icons to match the rest of the site.
 The icons cannot be applied using CSS due to the way the Panzoom plugin is written.
 To use the custom icons you need to copy the XML text into the `panzoom_box.py` file located in your virtual environement directory.

+#### Apply Customization

 1. Locate the `panzoom_box.py` file: